Medically reviewed by Drugs.com. Last updated on Mar 4, 2023.

 Before the procedure

-Before you have a neck lift, your doctor will consult with you to evaluate your health and to discuss your surgical goals and expectations.
-Your doctor will then decide on the surgical method that works best for you.
-He or she might suggest additional procedures — such as a brow lift, eyelid surgery or skin resurfacing — that might help give you the results you desire.
+Before you have a neck lift, your health care provider talks with you to evaluate your health and discuss surgical goals and expectations.
+Your provider then decides on the surgical method that works best for you.
+You may discuss additional procedures — such as a brow lift, eyelid surgery or skin resurfacing — to give you the results you want.

-Your face will be examined and measured, and you might have photographs taken so that you can compare your appearance before and after surgery.
+Your face will be examined and measured.
+Photographs may be taken so that you can compare your appearance before and after surgery.

 During the procedure

-A neck lift can be done with sedation and local anesthesia, in which only part of your body feels numb, or under general anesthesia.
+A neck lift is most often done under general anesthesia.
+You'll be in a sleep-like state.
+It also may be done with sedation and local anesthesia, in which only part of your body feels numb.

 After the procedure

-After a neck lift, you're likely to have swelling and bruising.
+After a neck lift, you'll likely have swelling and bruising.

-You might need to wear a special garment that compresses your neck and helps reduce swelling.
-You'll also need to keep your head elevated above your heart and to keep it straight.
+You might need to wear a special garment that compresses the neck and helps reduce swelling.
+You need to keep your head elevated above the heart and to keep it straight.
 Don't twist or bend your neck.

-It might take several weeks to months for swelling and bruising to fully disappear and up to six months for your incision lines to fade.
-In the meantime, be careful to protect your skin from the sun, don't wear clothing you need to pull over your head and be gentle with your surgical incisions.
+It might take several weeks to months for swelling and bruising to disappear after surgery.
+It may take up to a year for the incision lines to fade.
+In the meantime, be careful to protect the skin from the sun.
+Wearing sunscreen is important.